AguaClara/Textbook/Sedimentation/Sed_Theory_and_Future_Work.rst

 The head loss in the recycle tube is approximately 1.6 cm in a 1.5 m deep floc blanket.

 The recycle line will be installed between the bottom of the tube settler and the inlet to the sedimentation tank.
 The recycle line will connect  directly to the side of the sedimentation tank to minimize minor losses.
-We will use a 0.25" ID, 3/8"OD clear flexible tube for the recycle line.
+We will use a 0.25" ID, 3/8" OD clear flexible tube for the recycle line.
 We will use PVC glue to attach the flexible tube to the rigid clear PVC tubing.

 It is possible that it will be necessary to prevent flow in the recycle line initially so that it doesn't flow upward.
 Once the tube begins filling with solids it should be possible for it to start flowing downwards.